mougiakouel/QGIS-Training-Manual/rasters/changing_symbology.rst

 are the same values that just gave us a gray rectangle before.
 Instead, we should be using the minimum and maximum values that are actually in the image, right?
 Fortunately, you can determine those values easily by loading the minimum and maximum values of the raster.

-Under :guilabel:`Load min / max values from band`, select :guilabel:`Estimate (faster)` and click the :guilabel:`Load`
+* Under :guilabel:`Load min / max values from band`, select :guilabel:`Estimate
+  (faster)`.
-button:
+* Click the :guilabel:`Load` button:

 .. image:: ../_static/rasters/014.png
    :align: center